oblac/jodd-site/doc/madvoc/4+results.md

 Few *Madvoc* results are defined like this (`RawResult` etc).
 While this is a basic way dealing with the results, it's works only for types we have control on.
-Therefore, you can not use this approach when you e.g. return a `String`; you would need to wrap it in your class that can be annotated.
+You can not use this approach when you e.g. return a `String`; you would need to wrap it in your class that can be annotated.
-In most cases in web application, we actually need to return strings for various paths (redirect, forward...) so wrapping them (although possible) is not so user-friendly.
+In most cases in web application, we actually need to return strings for various paths (redirect, forward...), so wrapping them (although possible) is not so user-friendly.

 ## Result type, value and path

 Most common action result type is `String` that defines where action should forward or redirect to.
-Actions that return `String` (or any non-annotated object) are treated in a special way.
+Actions that return `String` (or any non-annotated object!) are treated in a special way.
 Returned result string consist of the result _type_ (or result name) and result value: